2021/22 Part-time Undergraduate course

 In this section

-Students will also be encouraged to draw on experience in their own work-based agencies to reflect on practice in order to integrate theory and utilise evidence informed approaches.
+Students will be encouraged to draw on experience from their own work-based agencies, to reflect on practice, in order to integrate theory and utilise evidence-informed approaches.

-The course is delivered by part-time mode with a one day per week attendance requirement over one year (Thursday at Magee or Wednesday in Belfast).
-The venue for the Belfast course is 14 College Square North, Belfast.
+The course is delivered by part-time mode with a one day per week attendance requirement over one year.
+The venue for the Belfast course is YouthAction NI, 14 College Square North, Belfast.

 Students will be engaged in a range of learning environments including lectures, workshops, small group work and tutorials.
-Assessments include presentations, poster presentations, essays, reflective journals, project proposals, report writing and work-based projects.
+Assessments includes presentations, essays, reflective journals, groupwork, report writing and work-based projects.